ApiGen/ApiGen/README.md

 * Better FQN resolving in documentation.
 * Better values output of constants and properties (you see the actual definition - "\\n", not just a space).
 * Fixed email addresses in annotations (the original ApiGen cannot handle an email address next to the author name).
+* Fixed parsing packages and subpackages with description.
 * Displaying the "public" keyword for public properties.
 * Texy! downgraded to the stable 2.1 version (the 3.0-dev version causes PCRE internal errors sometimes).
 * Support for Mac and DOS line endings.